 There are only a few wildlife experiences more awe-inspiring than feeling the thundering presence of a bison.
-Before their near extinction roughly 30 to 60 million bison roamed the country, but by the 1890's less than a thousand bison could be found across America.
+Before their near extinction, roughly 30 to 60 million bison roamed the country; but by the 1890s, fewer than 1000 bison could be found across America.
 Thanks to conservation efforts, bison are back and there’s no better time to get out there and see the national mammal of the United States!

 While it can be an unforgettable sight to spot a roaming herd or even a lone bison, safety is critical when seeking out these amazing animals.
 Although they appear calm and slow, bison actually sprint three times faster than a person and can be quite dangerous.
 Visitors should follow all posted safety guidelines and make sure to keep their distance.

-Yellowstone National Park (Nick Uptain, Share the Experience)
+Yellowstone National Park (Katie Dobies, Share the Experience)

 The bison in Yellowstone National Park are almost as famous as the geysers, which is why the park is often the first place that comes to mind when people think about where to find bison.
 It’s also the only place in the United States where wild bison have lived continuously since prehistoric times.

-For your safety, park rangers urge visitors to give at least 25 yards (23 meters) of distance between you and a bison (much further for bear and wolves).
-If they move closer, back off and keep your distanc
+For your safety, park rangers urge visitors to give at least 25 yards (23 m) of distance between you and a bison (much further for bears and wolves).
+If they move closer, back off and keep your distance.

 Theodore Roosevelt National Park (Avery Peechatka, Share the Experience)